cyberpunk042/pios-ina219-batterystatus/README.md

 # CrowPi L Battery status

-Battery status for the [CrowPi L laptop](https://www.crowpi.cc/products/crowpi-l), with the native Linux Raspberry Pi OS, standing in the system tray, written with python3 and python3-pyqt5.
+Battery status for the INA219 sensor on I2C with the native Linux Raspberry Pi OS, standing in the system tray, written with python3 and python3-pyqt5.

 ![Animation](anim.gif)